libcala/cala/INPUT.md

      - Max: (Real, Real)
  - Color
    - Default: [Byte] # Default color
- - Graphic (Both 2D/3D, Still and Animated, Vector and Raster)
+ - Graphic (2D - Both Still and Animated, Vector and Raster)
    - Default: [Byte] # Default graphic
+ - Simulation (Games, Scientific, 3D Modeling etc.)
+   - Default: [Byte] # Default world-state

 ## Reserved
 These are the shortcuts that can't be used in internal input fields, because